|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Mohamed Boutjdir, PhD, FAHA – Program Director

-Dr Boutjdir will be responsible for the management of all aspects of the PRIDE Institute.
-He is the current Director of the SIPID at Downstate, the Director of the Training and Mentoring Core of the BHDRC and is part of the AHA International Mentorship Program.
-Dr Boutjdir has extensive administrative and scientific leadership experience and has successfully directed and managed all aspects of the current SIPID program at Downstate.
-He.
-He is a Professor of Medicine, Cell Biology/Physiology and Pharmacology with extensive experience in training and mentoring both MDs and PhDs, in the conduct of cardiovascular research (see mentees table in Appendix 3).
-To date, more than 46 clinical and basic science fellows have trained with Dr. Boutjdir and are currently working in prestigious academic departments across the nation.
+Dr Boutjdir is responsible for the management of all aspects of the PRIDE Summer Institute.
+He is the former director of the Summer Institute Program to Increase Diversity (SIPID) and the current director of PRIDE at Downstate Medical Center, the Director of the Training and Mentoring Core of the BHDRC and is part of the AHA International Mentorship Program.
+Dr Boutjdir has extensive administrative and scientific leadership experience and has successfully directed and managed all aspects of the SIPID and PRIDE programs at Downstate.
+He is a Professor of Medicine, Cell Biology/Physiology and Pharmacology with extensive experience in training and mentoring both MDs and PhDs, in the conduct of cardiovascular research.
+To date, more than 56 clinical and basic science fellows have trained with Dr. Boutjdir and are currently working in prestigious academic departments across the nation.

 Dr. Boutjdir also has extensive teaching experience.
 He has been a regular contributor to the teaching programs of cardiovascular physiology and laboratory classes for cardiac electrocardiography at the Departments of Physiology and Pharmacology, Cell Biology and Medicine.
-He also contributed to health disparity courses in the School of Public Health and serves as a Faculty for the didactic courses on Responsible Conduct in Research, as a reviewer during the SIPID mock study section and serves as a mentor.
+He also contributed to health disparity courses in the School of Public Health and serves as a Faculty for the didactic courses on Responsible Conduct in Research, as a reviewer during the SIPID and PRIDE mock study section and serves as a mentor.
 As the Director of the Training and Mentoring Core of the BHDRC, Dr Boutjdir supervised and coordinated the monthly cultural competency and health disparities seminars that are attended by faculty, cardiology fellows and students institution-wide.
 In addition, he directly supervises the placement of fellows under the Core with mentors who conduct health disparities research.